 Milia in babies are caused by flakes of dead skin becoming trapped in pockets under the skin, and this is what causes milk spots.

 They are unrelated to how the baby is fed, or the mother’s diet if breastfeeding.

 How Serious is Milia?

 Are milk spots bad for your baby?
-You’ll be relieved to know that Milia and Epstein pearls are common and completely harmless.
+You’ll be relieved to know that Milia and Epstein pearls (milia located on the roof of the mouth and gums) are common and completely harmless.
 They usually disappear within three months of birth.